paulagd/node-server/documentation/data/header.md

 * Each folder should contain all the images together without subfolders inside.
 However, this can just be done if each image has a unique id.
-When it is not the case as for example 'instre' dataset, follow the next steps:
+When it is not the case, as for example 'instre' dataset, follow the next steps:

   1. Use the `txt_to_json.py` script provided in this code in order to create a unique id for each image taking the path of the subfolders as a reference.